-Poor Condition: First Street, south side looking east
+Poor Condition: First Street, north side looking west

 The city of Belle does not currently have sidewalk codes that address maintenance, construction or snow removal.
-Sidewalks exist in the downtown area, and are generally of poor condition.
-The adequacy of sidewalks in Belle is also poor.
-Width of existing sidewalks is poor, and sidewalks do not have curbs or ramps where they join the street.
+While sidewalks are primarily located in the downtown area and limited in availability, the conditions have improved since 2012.